 Comparison between ratings in the control and experimental condition

 Weiner et al. (1988)’s Experiment 2 reporting analyzed the two experimental conditions separately from their analyses of the control condition which repeated Experiment 1.
-We sought to explore an improvement of the analyses and reporting by supplementing the original’s analyses by contrasting the three conditions against one another in one model.
+We sought to explore an improvement of the analyses and reporting by supplementing the original study’s analyses by contrasting the three conditions against one another in one model.
 This would allow for additional insights to further understand participants’ assumptions regarding controllability when no controllability information is provided.

+Comparing the effects of controllability information between physically-based and mental-behavioral stigmas

+We planned to explore if perceptions towards a particular category of stigma were more alterable under the influence of the controllability information.
+Weiner et al. (1988) found that information portraying stigmas as controllable had a greater effect on judgments of physically-based stigmas.
+On the other hand, information portraying stigmas as uncontrollable had a greater effect on judgments of mental-behavioral stigmas.
+Thus, information inconsistent with the typical belief system most influenced observers’ perceptions of stigmas in Weiner et al. (1988).
+However, the original study did not compare the effects of controllability information on physically-based stigmas versus the effects of uncontrollability information on mental-behavioral stigmas.
+We aimed to first explore if judgments towards physically-based stigmas were more alterable by controllability information and whether judgments towards mental-behavioral stigmas were more alterable when uncontrollability information was presented.
+We then investigated if perceptions of a particular category of stigma were more alterable than the other.

+Comparing individual stigmas

+We planned to compare which conditions were most-least stigmatized by assessing which stigma was perceived as the most onset-controllable, elicited the most negative affective reactions and was the least help-giving intent (and vice versa).
+We also planned to assess which stigmas were most-least influenced by controllability information.
+Weiner et al. (1988) did not specifically assess which stigmas were most-least influenced by components within the attribution-affect-help judgment model.
+However, the authors did note that “attributions for Alzheimer’s disease, Vietnam War syndrome and child abuse were subject to relatively minor change.” (p.
+747) Thus, we aimed to first compare individual stigmas in the control condition, followed by comparing if perceptions on a particular stigma were more alterable than the other.

 Perceived stability and controllability

 We planned to explore the role of perceived stability in perceived controllability and affective reactions, along with helping behavior.
 Weiner et al. (1988) found that AIDS, categorized as a mental-behavioral stigma, elicited high ratings of pity, tendencies towards charitable donations, and perceived stability.
 These findings did not support the original hypotheses.
 It is possible that perceptions of AIDS as a terminal (and hence stable) illness might have led to higher ratings of pity and help-giving, compared to other onset-controllable stigmas that were perceived to be unstable.
 Weiner (1986) demonstrated that stable affiliations elicit greater pity than unstable conditions.
-Thus, we aimed to explore associations between perceived stability, perceived controllability, affective reactions, and helping behavior.
+Thus, we aimed to explore associations between perceived stability, perceived controllability, affective reactions (specifically sympathy), and helping behavior.

 Rethinking the “child abuse” stigma item